Manchester and Bolton Railway: Manchester, Bolton and Bury Canal Company

 A branch line was also "to join and communicate with the ...
 Bolton and Leigh Railway", at a junction near the Daubhill Stationary Engine, this line was however, not built.
 The company later shared their railway, including their station at Salford, with the Manchester, Bury and Rossendale Railway Company (MB&RRC) and both worked together to construct a junction at Clifton Junction railway station.
-In 1846 the company was taken over by the Manchester and Leeds Railway, which itself became the Lancashire and Yorkshire Railway the following year.
+In 1846 the company was taken over by the Manchester and Leeds Railway, under the Manchester and Leeds Railway (Manchester, Bolton and Bury Canal and Railway) Act 1846 (9 & 10 Vict. c. ccclxxviii), which itself became the Lancashire and Yorkshire Railway the following year.
 In 1922 it amalgamated into the London and North Western Railway, and in 1923 this company amalgamated into the London, Midland and Scottish Railway.
 This company was nationalised in 1948 under the Transport Act 1947, and became part of British Railways.